JamesCraster/OpenWerewolf/README.md

 It's up to you to piece together the truth (if you're a townie) or bluff your way to victory (if you're an evil, evil werewolf), in the Trial, where you'll be voting to kill the werewolves among you.
 For 3-5 players.

 * Classic: A classic game of werewolf lasting multiple nights.
-Under development.
+Finished, currently being polished.

 * Mafia execution, Mission games haven't been started yet: maybe you could help write them?
 ## Install and run